archi-jain/Quote-of-the-day-app/Readme.md

 ### Quote of the Day App

 This displays a random quote of the day.
 Left click it to display a new random quote at any time.
+Check out this app by clicking on live server link

 ### Technologies Used
 -HTML 5